The Balfour Declaration and the British Mandate's impact on the Holy Land

 What happened during the British Mandate period?

-The British Mandate for Palestine, spanning from 1920 to 1948, was marked by several key events that significantly influenced the trajectory of the region.
+The British Mandate for Palestine, which lasted from 1920 to 1948, saw several key events that significantly influenced the trajectory of the region.

 One of the earliest challenges faced by the British was the Arab opposition to Jewish immigration.